 One mile upriver from Lostwithiel stands Restormel Castle, originally built by the Normans.
 The Black Prince lived here briefly in 1354.
 In the late thirteenth century, it was re-built by Edmund, Earl of Cornwall.
-The castle now belongs to the Duchy of Cornwall and run by English Heritage.
+The castle now belongs to the Duchy of Cornwall and is run by English Heritage.
 The castle is open to the public and is host to various events throughout the year.

 Antique shops, regular fairs and auctions have made Lostwithiel the antiques capital of Cornwall.
 Now, with a choice of recently opened lifestyle shops, award winning restaurants, tea rooms, pubs and produce market, the town is attracting a growing number of new visitors.
-With good road and rail links as well as ample free parking, visiting couldn't be easier.